Navigational Safety

 AVOID CROSSING THE BOWS OF ON-COMING COMMERCIAL TRAFFIC.

-Large container ships and VLCCs, in particular, have very restricted visibility for quite a distance ahead when carrying a deck cargo of containers.
+Large container ships and VLCCs, in particular, have very restricted visibility for quite a distance ahead.
 You maybe be able to see her clearly, but can she see you?
-Most recreational sailors take a justifiable pride in the responsible way they conduct themselves.
-Part of this is a

 Recreational users of the port area are particularly requested to remind themselves of and observe, the Collision Regulations, Port of Southampton Byelaws and Local Notices to Mariners.